marcomc/splinter/README.md

 * Run custom post-provision tasks

 __You can can chose which of the above modules to run customising the the 'modules.yml' file in your profiles__

+### Other Capabilities
+#### Custom Profiles repositories
+Splinter support custom profiles stored in a Github repository.
+>They can be download on-the-fly during the provisioning.

+__This is helpful for a central support team to maintain profiles to be used company wise while letting the employees in a satellite office to run their own provisioning__

+#### Deployable packages
+Splinter can create deployable packages with pre-installed dependencies such as Python, Ansible, Galaxy roles and profiles to copied to the target machines.
+You could also include manually download installation packages for non-MacAppsStore applications (i.e. antivirus software)

+Advantages:
+1. __reduce the provisioning time if you have a limited internet bandwidth__
+2. __can configure pre-packages provisioning to distribute to various offices__

 ## Python